Meraki has remained mostly independent from other Cisco product lines since being acquired in 2012 and is intended to serve a different market.

 SD-WAN with PfR (Performance Routing) supports intelligent path control based on the application class.
 If a path becomes unstable, alternative connectivity is selected for the application to improve performance until the original path properties improve.

-In scenarios where bandwidth becomes congested, further connectivity will be used if available to compliment primary connectivity.
+In scenarios where bandwidth becomes congested, further connectivity (BT or 3rd party) will be used if available to compliment primary connectivity.

 This feature should not be understated.
 With traditional WAN failover, primary circuits often remain up when services become degraded.
 The failover state is binary - unless the primary is hard down, the failover circuit remains unused.